Department of Labor Logo United States Department of Labor

 There is an unavoidable lag between an establishment opening for business and its appearance on the sample frame making it available for sampling.
 Because new firm births generate a portion of employment growth each month, non-sampling methods must be used to estimate this growth.

-Earlier research indicated that while both the business birth and death portions of total employment are generally significant, the net contribution is relatively small and stable.
-To account for this net birth-death portion of total employment, BLS uses an estimation procedure with two components: the first component excludes employment losses due to business deaths from sample-based estimation in order to offset the missing employment gains from business births.
-This is incorporated into the sample-based estimate procedure by simply not reflecting sample units going out of business, but imputing to them the same trend as the other firms in the sample.
+• The first component excludes employment losses due to business deaths from sample-based estimation in order to offset the missing employment gains from business births.
+This is incorporated into the sample-based estimate procedure by simply not reflecting sample units going out of business and imputing to them the same trend as the other firms in the sample.
 This step accounts for most of the birth and death employment.

 The net birth-death model components are unique to each month and exhibit a seasonal pattern that can result in negative adjustments in some months.
-These models do not attempt to correct for any other potential error sources in the CES estimates such as sampling error or design limitations.
+These models do not attempt to correct for any other potential error sources in the CES estimates, such as sampling error or design limitations.
 Note that the net birth-death forecasts are not seasonally adjusted, and are applied to the not seasonally adjusted monthly employment estimates to derive the final CES employment estimates.

-The table below shows the net birth-death model adjustment used in the published CES estimates since the establishment of the most recent benchmark level for March 2023.
+The table below shows the net birth-death model adjustment used in the published CES estimates since the establishment of the most recent benchmark level for March 2024.

 10-000000